 You need to know where and why your current system is failing.
 If it is getting complicated during the stages of planning and scheduling, you must consider choosing a project management software that helps in allocating resources or creating schedules.
 If there are issues with tracking, consider software with real-time resource and output tracking.
 A good project management tool should aid you in the areas where you lack now.
 If you already have a concrete resource allocation method, do not complicate it by adding new tools to it.

 Check out every feature your team members want to change.
 Rate every feature on a scale of 1 -10 based on the importance of that change for your project.
 Keep in mind the main reason to get new software, in the first place.
-Now, analyze the features you and your teammates want in addition.
-These additive features can be customized with certain packages, depending on the service provider.
+Now, analyze the features you and your teammates want besides.
+These added features can be customized with certain packages, depending on the service provider.

 When you’ve sketched out all the necessities for a project, it is time to start looking for options.
 Start searching for suppliers that match your requirements.
 You can request proposals from individual companies, journals, magazines, internet searches and so on.
 Start with as many options as possible.
 Do not just take one package and choose it blindly.